bytesbysophie/sparkify-aws-data-lake/README.md

 Thus, they now need to move their data warehouse to a data lake solution.
 The technical requirements for this project state, that an etl pipeline for a data lake hosted on S3 should be build:
 1. Data should be extracted from S3
-2. Data should be transformed and inserted into analytics tables using Sparl
+2. Data should be transformed and inserted into analytics tables using Spark
 3. The analyitcs tables should be loaded back into S3

 ## Installation <a name="Installation"></a>